THE HORNED OWL

 Use this guide to facilitate your library or book club’s conversation about the book.

-- Sam Chitto is not only a lawman but a geologist.
+9. Sam Chitto is not only a lawman but a geologist.
 Discuss how Clifton uses his collection of worry stones and his introspection about the history of the Earth to enhance the story.
+Discuss various world cultures’ use of stones and formations to denote the seasons of the year, as almanacs to guide transitions between seasons, or as beliefs in a higher order.
+Ask if members of the group have visited some of these sites.
+How were they affected?

-- What is more interesting to you as a reader: the case the detectives investigate, or the life and culture of the American Indian detective?
+10. Discuss how the role of the American Indian law officers differ from others, especially complications they face that their counterparts in city, county, state, and federal do not.
+What is more interesting to you as a reader, the case the detectives investigate, or the life and culture of the American Indian detective?